pavelchlebek/sport-tracker/README.md

 3. ActivityList: add effect feedback effect onPress so the user see that something is happening, add feedback on "deleteIcon" as well

+4. Debug: reset ascent / descent, delete redundant states (positions), saveHandler ...

+5. Make current version's code to be in compliance with best practice - take your time

+6. Try to write LocationContextProvider leaner - get inspiration in Martin's and Viktor's code

+7. Implement better logic for `pausing activity`, measuring `ascent a descent`

+8. Think of the many ways the app can be enhanced (graphics, start point, current point, reference points)

 ---

 ## ActivityListScreen `useEffect`